Jank1310/imgd/API.md

             }

 + Response 400
-Response if email address is not correctly formed
+Response if email address is not correctly formed, password is to short N < 4 or username is to short or to long 3 <= N <= 15

   + Body

             {
-      "error":"email malformed",
-      "errorCode": 1
-    }

-+ Response 400
-Response if password is to short N < 4

-  + Body

-    {
-      "error":"Password malformed.
-Minimum 4 digits.
-Maximum 50 digits.",
-      "errorCode": 2
-    }

-+ Response 400
-Response if the username is to short or to long 3 <= N <= 15

-  + Body

-    {
-      "error":"Username malformed.
-Minimum length: 3.
-Maximum length: 50.",
+              "error":ERROR_DESCRIPTION,
-      "errorCode": 3
+              "errorCode": 1/2/3
             }

 + Response 409
 Response if given email is already registered.